Perspicacity11/MakersWk10-Challenges/BankTest/README.md

 With all tests passing I then refactored the production code, removing the vestigial balance reader function and condensing the deposit/withdrawal object-construction.

+Finally, I reworked my error handling mechanism to accept decimalised inputs and reflect this in the receipt.

 Example input:
 ```